linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    sudo nano /usr/local/bin/twilio_auth.sh
    ```

 2. Add the following updated script to prompt users for their chosen authentication method (Duo or Twilio), generate an OTP for Twilio, and verify it.
-The voice OTP is now handled through a **TwiML Bin** URL hosted by Twilio Studio.
+Voice OTP delivery is handled using the **Say** TwiML directly embedded in the API request.

    ```bash
    #!/bin/bash